THE

 Thus in the middle period of human evolution, and above all in the fourth post-Atlantean age, when for a time the Mystery Wisdom was withdrawn from humanity on Earth, spirituality flowed into life through the native genius of great and courageous souls, and through the mother-wit and mother-love of human beings endowed in soul and spirit out of the deeper sources of great Mother Nature: the Felix Baldes, the ‘other Marias’ of this life.
 But the day of Retardus is ended.
 Even the learned men who took his part--Capesius and Strader--they now begin to follow, on the steep conscious path of Initiation, the very ones whom upon his behalf, as he declares, they were to have retarded.
 And as the saviors there appear the shepherd souls--so we may surely call them--Balde, the simple man of the woods and hills, the man endowed with Nature’s wisdom; and ‘the other Maria,’ she with the soul of goodness, whose very words and touch convey a power of comfort.
 They come, impelled by an inner voice wherein the Nature-Beings of the Earth are calling out their urgency; they come to join their forces to the Kings.
 It is a mystic moment of the deepest import in the fulfilment of the Christ-impulse for the Earth.
 A new day has dawned.

 In the eleventh scene we hear more precisely what it is that the coming of Felix Balde and the other Maria can achieve for the fulfilment of Johannes’ and Maria’s initiation.
 (We must conceive that this act represents far more than the Initiation of two individuals on their path of life; it means that the age of Initiation Science has begun once more, having been in abeyance since the decline of the ancient Mysteries.
 It means that a new time is at hand, as expressed in Goethe’s Fairy Tale.
-The Earth herself is clamoring for new Initiates.) --Theodosius says to the other Maria:
+The Earth herself is clamoring for new Initiates.) --Theodosius says to the other Maria: “Thy destiny was intimately linked with thy higher sister’s life.”
+(The higher sister, as we have seen, is Maria.)
+“I could give her the Light of Love but not the Warmth of Love, so long as thou wouldst only let thy noble impulses arise to see them clearly in the full Light of Wisdom.
+Into the essence of dark urge and feeling, even when it seeks the good, the influence of the Temple cannot reach.”

 And in the further course Romanus says to Felix Balde:--

-own soul revealed itself.
+“Long hast thou held thyself aloof from the Temple.
+Thou only wouldst admit illumination when Light in thine own soul revealed itself.
 Men of thy nature robbed me of the force to give my Light to souls on Earth.
+They only want to draw out of dark depths what they will bring to life.”

 And he continues: “That thou hast found thy way into the Temple, will give me power to illumine Johannes’ and Maria’s will, till it no longer follows forces blind, but in the aims of worlds finds conscious guidance.”